shawnps/gengo_api_docs/content/overview.md

 ## Methodology

-The Translate API attempts to follow a <a href='http://en.wikipedia.org/wiki/Representational_state_transfer'>REST-based architecture</a>.
+The Translate API attempts to follow a [REST-based architecture](http://en.wikipedia.org/wiki/Representational_state_transfer).
 The main resource (entry-point) revolves around jobs, and state changes on jobs should be done with PUT calls on the desired resource.
 For situations where certain HTTP methods can not be used (such as PUT or DELETE), methods can be overridden with the "_method" parameter.

 ## Ordering jobs